fiorotto8/LinearMovementArduino/README.md

 | 2B   | B+        | <span style="color:red">Red</span>      |

 Remember to connect in parallel to the 24V a 100$\mu$F capacitor to avoid to burn the controller.
-We selected 470 $\Omega$ for the resistance for the switch.
+We selected 1.7 k$\Omega$ for the resistance for the switch.

+A recent feature is the adding of 2 relays that remove the power from the motor power supply to avoid noise to the PMT.

 ## Mapping of the 15pin parallel cable for the Vessel feedthroug